 Introduction to Service

-IDVA focuses on risk and risk management.
-We provide support to high risk victims through trained specialist workers and enable victims to access a range of legal and non-legal advice.
+IDVA support - We provide support to high-risk victims (female and male aged 16+) through trained specialist workers (IDVA) and enable victims to access a range of legal and non-legal advice

 How to access